 Yeah, I’m still on the ornament thing, okay? 😉

-Another hanging ornament idea, but using a ladder or putting two wooden ladders together would make this DIY much easier!
+Another hanging ornament idea, but using a ladder or putting two wooden ladders together would make this DIY much easier to create!

 14. Lights on a Board

-If you’re looking for a flat Christmas tree that you can do with ZERO actual decorations, here you.
+If you’re looking for a flat or slim tree that you can do with ZERO actual decorations, here you go.
 Get a small piece of plywood, one or two strings of lights, and a staple gun (linked to the one I have).

 Would you ever have thought you could create something SO incredibly beautiful with those supplies?